AvatarasS/pytest_api/README.md

 This project is a basic pytest framework for testing API requests using <https://simple-books-api.glitch.me> as a testing sandbox.
 The framework shows how to test different HTTP methods and scenarios with API endpoints.

 The framework also uses Allure reporter to generate test reports that are stored and displayed via GitHub Pages.
-Moreover, the framework sends Slack notifications when GitHub Actions runs.

 ## Installation